Chatarina Larsson

 Ingrid Chatarina Larsson is a Swedish actress born on 2 April 1947 in Stockholm.

 Career

 Larsson's first appearance was with her father, in Lisebergsteatern in 1964, in the variety show Far i luften.
-She studied at drama school in Malmö from 1967-1970, and later worked at Stockholms stadsteater from 1970-1976, and later at a Scanian theatre.
+She studied at drama school in Malmö from 1967-1970, and later worked at the Stockholm City Theatre from 1970-1976, and later at a Scanian theatre.

 She has worked as a teacher at a theatre school in Stockholm.
 In 1979, she was awarded the Theater Society's Daniel Engdahl scholarship.
 She is daughter of actor and artist Egon Larsson and singer Gun Larsson.